-2023 HK\$'000 2022 HK\$'000
+2024 HK\$'000 2023 HK\$'000

-Deposits paid Prepayment 6,232 184 5,980 192
+Deposits paid Prepayment 6,494 176 6,232 184

-6,416 6,172
+6,670 6,416

-The carrying values of the prepayment and deposits paid for life insurance policies as at 31 March 2023 and 2022 approximates the Cash Value of the insurance policies and the expected life of the policies remained unchanged from the initial recognition.
+The directors considered that the carrying values of the prepayment and deposits paid for life insurance policies as at 31 March 2024 and 2023 approximates to its fair value, which is determined by reference to the Cash Value of the insurance policies.
+The expected life of the policies remained unchanged from the initial recognition.
 The entire balance of the life insurance policies are denominated in USD, currency other than the functional currency of relevant group entities.

-As at 31 March 2023, the Group has prepayment and deposits paid for life insurance policies with carrying values of approximately HK\$6,416,000 (2022: HK\$6,172,000) to secure general banking facilities granted to the Group.
+As at 31 March 2024, the Group has prepayment and deposits paid for life insurance policies with carrying values of approximately HK\$6,670,000 (2023: HK\$6,416,000) to secure general banking facilities granted to the Group.